Using LiveDocs (beta)

 We released it in beta because we wanted to get user feedback before working further on its development.

-We know its not perfect, your feedback will help us make it better.
+We know it's not perfect, but your feedback will help us make it better.

 Getting Started